1.3. Form of theories: notions, objects and meta-objects

-By its notion of «object», one-model theory distinguishes the
+By its notion of «object», each one-model theory distinguishes the

-objects of T in M among its own objects in [T,M],
+objects of T in M from the rest of its own objects in [T,M],

 exception by only calling meta-object those which are not objects:

 Set theory only knows the ranges of some of its own variables, seen

 as objects (sets).
 But, seen by one-model theory, every variable of